sschmid/Gummi-Injection/README.md

 * Inject into existing objects
 * Extend injector context with modules
 * Add or remove modules at any time
-* Instantiate singletons lazily or not
+* Map singletons and eager singletons
 * Handles circular dependencies for singletons
-* Can create unmapped dependencies, when they can be created like this [[MyObject alloc] init]
+* Injector can create unmapped dependencies, when they can be created like this [[MyObject alloc] init]

 ## How to use Gummi Injection